Tagore Baal Niketan Sr. Sec. School, Karnal: Beyond curriculum

 Intra-School competitions are held regularly.

-Bharat Scouts and Guides - The School organizes scouts and guides camps every year and participates in state level and national level camps and jamborees attended by scouts and guides from different states.
-Our smart and spirited scouts and guides have been awarded prizes by the Governor and President of India for their outstanding performance.
+Bharat Scouts and Guides - The school organizes scouts and guides camps every year and participates in state level and national level camps and jamborees attended by scouts and guides from different states.
+Our smart and spirited scouts and guides have been awarded prizes by the governor and president of India for their outstanding performance.

-National Service Scheme (NSS) - N.S.S. volunteers of our School collect and send clothes and money for the victims of natural calamities, rail accidents and organize rallies to raise awareness in the society against social evils to justify the N.S.S. motto ‘Not Me But You’.
+National Service Scheme (NSS) - N.S.S. volunteers of our school collect and send clothes and money for the victims of natural calamities, rail accidents and organize rallies to raise awareness in the society against social evils to justify the N.S.S. motto ‘Not Me But You’.
 Every year National Integration Camps, Mega Camps, Pre RD/RD Camps and National Adventure Camps are held in which our volunteers not only participate with great zeal but also win laurels.

-National Cadet Corps (NCC) - Being the only School in Karnal, which has been sanctioned an NCC (Air Wing) Troop in 1998.
+National Cadet Corps (NCC) - Being the only school in Karnal, which has been sanctioned an NCC (Air Wing) Troop in 1998.
 The NCC cadets get the necessary orientation, training and discipline of the services so that they may be motivated to join the defence as officers and justifying the NCC Motto of ‘Unity and Discipline’.

 Alumni

-Dr. Kalpana Chawla the first Indian American astronaut and first Indian born woman in space is perhaps Tagore Baal Niketan's most famous alumni.
+Dr. Kalpana Chawla the first Indian American astronaut and first Indian-born woman in space.
 Born in Karnal, India in 1962, she completed her schooling from Tagore Baal Niketan in 1976.
 She was one of the 7 crew members aboard the ill-fated space shuttle Columbia when it disintegrated upon re-entry into the Earth's atmosphere over Texas in 2003 killing all crew members.